 However, since the attorney in fact has legal authority to represent the principal, you notarize the attorney in fact’s signature.
 This means you verify the identity of the attorney in fact — not the principal — following your state’s laws and write only the attorney in fact’s name in the notarial certificate wording.

 When signing your journal entry, the attorney in fact should sign only his or her name.
 Under the “Additional information” section of the journal entry, you should note that the attorney in fact is signing on behalf of an absent principal and include the principal’s name.

 Discover More An attorney in fact presented me with an affidavit that includes the principal’s name and is requesting a jurat.
 Can an attorney in fact swear to or affirm the statement in the affidavit on behalf of the principal?

 In most cases, one person cannot swear to or affirm truthfulness on behalf of another.
 If the attorney in fact requests a jurat or verification upon oath or affirmation, the attorney in fact must swear to or affirm the statement in his or her name only.

 Using our previous example, if John Burns, attorney in fact for principal Mary Anderson, requests that you execute a jurat, he may state “I, John Burns, swear (or affirm) …” but he may not state “Mary Anderson swears (or affirms) ….”

-If I’m notarizing the signature of an attorney in fact, do I need to ask for proof the signer has power of attorney first?
+read the article If I’m notarizing the signature of an attorney in fact, do I need to ask for proof the signer has power of attorney first?